Thornlie-Cockburn Link - METRONET

 It’s full steam ahead leading up to the opening of the Thornlie-Cockburn Line.
 Transperth’s train drivers are in the middle of driver training to operate trains on the new line.

-Thornlie-Cockburn Link opens 9 June
+Thornlie-Cockburn Line opens 9 June

-Thornlie-Cockburn Link opens 9 June
+Thornlie-Cockburn Line opens 9 June

 Perth’s first east-west cross line connection will open on Monday 9 June, with passenger services providing a direct route from the Mandurah Line to Optus Stadium for the first time.